Last updated: November 22, 2022

 One of the best ways to experience the beauty of Sydney Harbour is by doing one of the many scenic and practical ferry trips with Sydney Ferries.

-We have selected 7 of the best Sydney Harbour ferry rides that not only provide great views of the Harbour but also bring you to exciting destinations.
+We have selected 7 of the best Sydney Harbour ferry rides, that not only offer fantastic views of the Harbour, but also bring you to exciting destinations.

 Why pay for an expensive Harbour cruise if you can see the best of Sydney Harbour by simply using public transport?

 Top 7 Sydney Ferry Rides

 In no particular order, here are the 7 best Sydney ferry trips to various exciting destinations with great Harbour views to enjoy along the way.

 1. Circular Quay to Manly

 Let’s kick off with the most scenic and most popular ferry ride that is very much a tourist attraction in itself.
 Manly is a must visit for every tourist that visits Sydney, but the ferry ride from Circular Quay to Manly is half the fun.

 This ferry trip passes all the sights that make Sydney Harbour so unique, such as the Harbour Bridge, the Opera House, Bradleys Head, South Head, Manly North Head, Dobroyd Head, and of course Manly Cove.

 If weather permits, try to get a seat outside at the front of the vessel for the best views.
 Otherwise, pick one side of the vessel on the trip to Manly, and grab a seat on the other side when returning to Circular Quay.